1. What is financial planning?

 Financial professionals have the ability to pursue advanced credentialing in almost every area of the finance industry.
 From investment and portfolio management, to insurance, estate planning, and even divorce planning – an advisor’s business card can turn into “alphabet soup” given all the designations out there (check out this list from FINRA – there are over 200 different professional designations in the finance industry!).

-An individual must meet three initial requirements in order to earn the CFP® marks:
+An individual must accomplish the following in order to earn his or her CFP® marks:

 - Minimum education level (bachelor’s degree)